dhrubasamal1/banking-system/README.md

 4.Log Out
 ```

-- **Deposit / Withdraw**: enter a positive amount when prompted.
-Withdrawals are blocked if withdrawl amount is greater than your current balance.
+- **Deposit / Withdraw**: enter a positive amount (Withdrawals are blocked if withdrawal amount is greater than your current balance).
 - **Check Balance**: prints your current balance.
 - **Log Out**: returns you to the start screen (E / N / X) so you can log into a different account, create another, or exit.